EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Returns, refunds, and the customs duty problem

-The returns implications of the new customs rules are significant and are not widely understood.
-Irish Revenue has published clear guidance on this.3
+The returns implications of the new rules are significant and not widely understood.
+Irish Revenue has published clear guidance.3

 Customs duty is non-refundable on change-of-mind returns.
-If you receive a supplement from a non-EU retailer, decide you no longer want it, and return it, the €3 per item duty you paid will not be refunded by Revenue.
-The duty is only refunded if the goods are faulty.
+If you receive a supplement from a non-EU retailer, decide you no longer want it and return it, the €3 per item duty is not refunded by Revenue.
+It is only refunded if the goods are faulty.

 VAT refunds are uncertain.
-Revenue has confirmed that VAT on returned goods may or may not be refunded by the individual retailer — this is not guaranteed and depends on each retailer's terms and conditions.
-Revenue specifically notes this may not be obvious to consumers.1
+Revenue confirms VAT on returned goods may or may not be refunded by the supplier, depending on its terms and conditions, so it is not guaranteed.1

-Check four things: (1) Whether the retailer refunds VAT on returns — this is not automatic.
-(2) Whether the customs duty was paid at checkout or on delivery — your receipt should confirm.
-(3) Whether the goods qualify as faulty — only faulty goods trigger a Revenue duty refund.
-(4) The cost and logistics of return shipping to a non-EU country, which is entirely at the consumer's expense.
+Check four things: (1) whether the retailer refunds VAT on returns, which is not automatic; (2) whether the goods qualify as faulty, since only faulty goods trigger a Revenue duty refund; (3) the cost and logistics of return shipping to a non-EU country, entirely at your expense; (4) the refund processing time.
+These four answers change the true cost of a return.

 Buyer Guidance